authgear/authgear-server/docs/specs/user-model.md

 Recovery codes are generated when the user adds a secondary authenticator first time.

-The codes is cryptographically secure random 10-letter string in Crockford's Base32 alphabet.
+The codes are cryptographically secure random 10-letter string in Crockford's Base32 alphabet.